Here is what you need to know before Nicola Sturgeon gives her next Covid update

-Covid Scotland: When is the next Nicola Sturgeon Covid update, what will she say and how can I watch?
+Covid Scotland: When is the next Nicola Sturgeon Covid update, what will she say about masks and how can I watch?

-Here is what you need to know before Ms Sturgeon gives her Covid update at parliament.
+Here is what you need to know ahead of Ms’ Sturgeon’s Covid update at parliament today as tensions around face coverings in school rise.

 Nicola Sturgeon will give an update on the coronavirus situation in Scotland on Tuesday.